lrochette/sweagle-ansible/README.md

 This is Ansible playbook to install SWEAGLE on-premise.
 It supports :
--	Installation with or without prerequisites
+-	Installation only SWEAGLE or SWEAGLE with prerequisites
 -	Independent installation of each component or full install
 -	Idem potent, in case of error, correct, then restart script
 -	Initialisation of Vault with automatic capture of init token in SWEAGLE config and automatic unseal